 This step-by-step conceptual process is fundamental to the development of a deeper mathematical understanding.

+We will ensure our lessons have elements of mastery practice each day.
 Our maths lessons from Monday to Thursday will last 1 hour in the juniors and 40minutes in the infants, lessons will comprise of whole class teaching, independent practise time including fluency, problem solving and reasoning.
 We begin each maths lesson with Flashback 4, revisiting key recall facts and skills learnt through the year.
 Interventions for those who need it will be completed regularly and monitored often.
 Through careful lesson planning, all children are on a learning journey together from a shared starting point through small coherent steps that are achievable by all.
 The year group is taught mathematics together.
 The learning needs of individual pupils are addressed through careful scaffolding, skilful questioning and appropriate rapid intervention, in order to provide the necessary support and challenge.
 On a Friday morning our maths lesson is dedicated to arithmetic, recalling key number facts and learning mental strategies.